 - Business Development and Growth - particularly in Social Enterprise and sustainable business growth

-For the past six years I've taught in and around Entrepreneurship, but before this I also taught for four years in the visual and performaning arts.
+For the past 7years+ I've taught in and around Entrepreneurship, but before this I also taught for 4years in the visual and performaning arts.
 Below are some key areas across my expertise and interests:

 2006-2010, I was the lead educator for SharedEarth, a Yorkshire-based Social Enterprise and Retailer.
 Working with local schools to promote ethics and social enterprise initiatives across Yorkshire, but in particular the Leeds and West Yorkshire areas.

-Currently: Director of Undergraduate Studies for Strathclyde Business School.
+- Director of Undergraduate Studies for the Hunter Centre for Entrepreneurship.
 In this role, I look after all of the Undergraduate degree programmes.

 Global Classroom Initative - working with international partners, global classrooms provide an international experience for our students without having to leave the classroom, let alone the country.
 These are similiar to 'virtual exchanges', and for 6 years I've partnered with Drexel University to create a 5-Year strategic programme to build global classsrooms into the cirriculum.
 We've also worked with other partners, including: University of Amsterdam and the Berlin School of Economics.